DSprtn/GTFO_DifficultyTweaker/README.md

 	3. Download the latest version of the plugin from the releases tab.

+	4. Place it into GTFO/Bepinex/Plugins/

-	4. Launch the game again, done!
+	5. Launch the game again, done!

 ## Usage notes: